HEALTH CARE

 QUESTIONS AND ANSWERS

 Yes.
-The European Health Insurance Card is used in the same way regardless of whether you are staying in another EU/EEA Member State/Switzerland due to a private reason, during study, official journey, temporary work on which you are sent by an employer or for some other reason.
+The European Health Insurance Card is used in the same way regardless of whether you are staying in another EU/EEA Member State/Switzerland/UK due to a private reason, during study, official journey, temporary work on which you are sent by an employer or for some other reason.

 The health insurance holder which provides your compulsory health insurance issues your European Health Insurance Card.